atelekes/Sprang_pattern_designer/README.md

   - Use the mouse wheel to scroll the pattern up and down.
   - Shift + scroll: move the pattern sideways.
   - Ctrl + scroll: zoom in and out.
+  - You can move the entire pattern in the direction of the arrow using the arrow keys.
   - To change the number of rows and columns, hover the cursor over the corresponding label, then use the mouse wheel to set the desired value.